OWASP/wstg/document/4-Web_Application_Security_Testing/05-Authorization_Testing/05-Testing_for_OAuth_Weaknesses.md

 Confidential Clients are typically applications with server side code that are able to prevent anyone from acessing the secret.
 Public Clients in contrast are unable to keep the secret secret, an example for a Public Client would be a SPA which has all the code present on the User Agent

-In order to understand the attack surface it is crucial to determine which OAuth Grant Type is used for the application you are testing against.
+In order to understand the attack surface better it is crucial to determine which OAuth Grant Type is used for the application you are testing against.

 These are the most common OAuth Grant Types: